In 2022, Machine Learning and AI are on everyone's lips.

 On the most basic level, the answer is simple—one of them uses labeled data to predict outcomes, while the other does not.

 There's a bunch of nuances that you should know about because they determine which approach is more suitable for your use case.
-We will cover all of them in this article and explain:

 Solve any video or image labeling task 10x faster and with 10x less manual work.